secgroundzero/tetanus/README.md

 # Tetanus

-Helper script for mangling CS payloads to create a macro.
+Helper script for mangling CS payloads through various methods to create a macro to bypass AV vendors.

-## Disclaimer
+## Disclaimer - Read!

-*This is not my own research and it is merely the weaponization of various techniques i have found online.I assume no responsibility for any misuse of this script*
+*This is not my own research, it is merely the combination and weaponization of various techniques i have found online.I assume no responsibility for any misuse of this tool*

 ## Credits